Vilomar Fernandez

 Vilomar Fernandez (born August 12, 1952 in Santo Domingo, Dominican Republic) is a Dominican Republic former professional boxer who twice challenged for the world Lightweight championship.
 Known as a very capable, defensive-minded fighter, Fernandez is mostly known for his victory over International Boxing Hall of Fame member Alexis Arguello, in a contest that took place on July 26, 1978, and which was scored as a ten-rounds decision win for Fernandez.

 Early boxing career

 Fernandez was a top amateur boxer in the United States.
 In 1970, when Fernandez was 18 years old, he and his brother, José, who was another top amateur competitor and who fought for a world title as a professional himself, reached the finals of the New York Golden Gloves competition at the 126 pounds division's open division tournament.
 Since the Golden Gloves rules prohibited brothers from fighting each other, the Fernandez brothers were declared co-champions.

+Early in his career, Fernandez was trained and managed by New York boxing trainer Pedro “Pete” Miranda, who worked with him during his rise in the lightweight division in the 1970s.
+Miranda was present in Fernandez’s corner during several of his notable fights, including the period surrounding his 1978 upset victory over Alexis Argüello.
+Miranda was quoted in both Sports Illustrated and The New York Times discussing Fernandez’s career and the difficulty of securing fights for him despite his status as a top lightweight contender.

+Gammon, Clive.
+"Beating a Triumphant Retreat."
+Sports Illustrated, Aug.
+7, 1978.

+Katz, Michael.
+"Getting Himself a Fight; A Man to Be Avoided."
+The New York Times, Feb.
+23, 1980.